Reloaded-Project/Reloaded-II/docs/FAQ.md

 ## How do I report issues with Reloaded?
 Please use the following link: [https://github.com/Reloaded-Project/Reloaded-II/issues](https://github.com/Reloaded-Project/Reloaded-II/issues)

-## Can I use Reloaded with Steam games?

-You might notice that for many Steam games, trying to launch them in Reloaded typically yields in the Steam launcher showing up and re-launching the game without mods.

-There exists a mod to stop this behaviour [reloaded.universal.steamhook](https://github.com/Reloaded-Project/reloaded.universal.steamhook) which should work with most games; while keeping Steam functionality of most games still intact.

-Alternatively if this does not work, try using ASI Loader (see below).

-**This does NOT circumvent or interact with DRM**
-(PS.
-In the 0.0001% everything else fails, use Auto Inject as **last** resort)

 ## Can I use Reloaded with Steam Overlay/Controller Support?